Bheal/Data-Sci.-Getting-and-Cleaning-Data/Codebook.md

       fBodyGyroMag
       fBodyGyroJerkMag

-#### The merged test and train data set, with mean and standard deviation of the observation signals is called 'top_bot' in the file run_analysis.R.
-It had these variables:
+Columns 69:75 of the data set are vectors used on the angle() variable:

+      gravityMean
+      tBodyAccMean
+      tBodyAccJerkMean
+      tBodyGyroMean
+      tBodyGyroJerkMean

+#### This is a complete list of all the columns of the prj431_fin.txt file:
- [1] "Subject Id"
+  [1] "subjectId"
  [2] "activity"
  [3] "tBodyAcc-mean-X"
  [4] "tBodyAcc-mean-Y"